deltixlab/ValueTypes4Java/README.md

 ### Version history:

+* V0.9.2 OSS
+  - Upgraded to use ASM 7.2.
+  - Builds and tests with Java 11.
+Java 7 support remains, but needs Java 8+ to compile.
+  - No substantial transformation code changes since 0.8.18 (yet)
+  - Tests improved
 * V0.9.1 OSS
   - will not try to transform already transformed class if a (broken?)classloader sends it again
   - Better support for using 2 or more different Value Types in same method signature